 Similarly, if I am a worker who is supposed to store and retrieve stuff from a warehouse, I can make better decisions if I know all the storage and retrieval orders to come in the next ten hours compared to a scenario where I only know the orders for the next ten minutes.

-I, personally, would bet my money on operations research and top-level optimization instead of automating low-level decisions to increase productivity.
+I, personally, would bet my money on operations research and top-level optimization instead of automating more complicated low-level decisions to increase productivity.
 Disclaimer: Incidentally, my work mainly considers this top-level, so I am biased.
-Anyway, automating lower-level decisions clearly has lots of merits too.
+Anyway, automating intelligent lower-level decisions clearly has lots of merits too.
 It is, for instance, a good idea to keep production lines going in case of unexpected events.
 It can also achieve a high level of self-organization and resilience and scales much better, as we can add new machines and production unity without needing to change anything in the planning process.
 So, all in all, both methods together will most likely achieve the best outcome.